simple-abstraction/pop-health-insulin-sensitivity/README.md

 ## Analysis
 With the data ready for analysis, we are evaluating the following questions:
 1. How are each of our four core data fields Diabetes (A1C threshold), Insulin Sensitivity (HOMA-IR thresold), Age Group (decade), and BMI (CDC threshold) distributed across the population?
-This will help us understand the data
+    - This will help us understand the data
 2. What is the subset of the population experiencing Insulin Resistance but does not yet have elevated A1C?
-This is our subset of the population that would benefit from early insulin testing
+    - This is our subset of the population that would benefit from early insulin testing
 3. What is the relationship between Diabetes and Insulin Resistance (i.e. Beta Cell Health and Dysfunction) across the entire population?
-4. What is the relationship between Diabetes and Insulin Resistance (i.e. Beta Cell Health and Dysfunction) within the context of Age and BMI, two major risk factors for Diabetes?
+4. What is the relationship between Diabetes and Insulin Resistance within the context of Age and BMI, two major risk factors for Diabetes?

 ### **Exploring and reviewing the distribution of data across the population**
 ### Figure 2.1: Population Distribution of Diabetes